anonymousx97/Ongaku/README.md

 ```

 You will be asked to provide notification access to Termux:API app.
 You must provide Termux:API app all the required permissions.
 You may be required to do `Ctrl+C` to continue.
+> On A13 and above you might need to allow restricted setting permission to the api before allowing notification access.

 * When you run the Ongaku for the first time you are asked to enter your phone number to create a session.
 Ongaku uses this session to work with your telegram account.